 Huge News for Relief Seekers

-The United States Sentencing Commission, in a unanimous vote on June 30, 2011, made retroactive the sentencing guideline reductions in certain Crack Cocaine cases to those already sentenced and serving time for their offenses.
+The United States Sentencing Commission, in a unanimous vote on June 30, 2011, made retroactive the sentencing guideline in certain Crack Cocaine reduction cases to those already sentenced and serving time for their offenses.
 The Fair Sentencing Act of 2010 changed the guidelines for federal sentencing in all future “Cocaine Base” cases.
 However, the applicability of these changes to those serving unfair sentences under the previous law was unclear.

 Retroactivity of the amendment will become effective on November 1, 2011― the same day that the proposed permanent amendment would take effect ― unless Congress acts to disapprove the amendment. …